News and Professional Development Activities

 GEEO offers programs to: Iceland, Morocco, Egypt, Canada, USA, Galápagos Islands, Mt.
 Kilimajaro, Spain, Jordan, Ethiopia, Bhutan, Central Europe, Central Asia, Peru, Southern Africa, Maldives, Balkans, Southeastern Europe, Southeast Asia, Armenia and Georgia, Ireland, Greece, Baltics, India, and Nepal.

 The deposit is $350 for each program and then the final payment is due 60 days before departure.
 If the trip isn’t safe to run, you will be able to move that deposit to a different program or keep it on file to use in the future.
-Detailed information about each trip, including itineraries, costs, travel dates, and more can be found at geeo.org.
-GEEO can be reached 7 days a week, toll-free at 1-877-600-0105 between 9 AM-9 PM EST.
+Detailed information about each trip, including itineraries, costs, travel dates, and more can be found at .
+GEEO can be reached 7 days a week, toll-free at between 9 AM-9 PM EST.

-Founded in 2007, GEEO is a 501c3 non-profit organization that has sent over 3000 teachers abroad on adventurous travel programs.
+Founded in 2007, is a 501c3 non-profit organization that has sent over 3000 teachers abroad on adventurous travel programs.
 GEEO's purpose is giving educators enjoyable travel experiences that not only educate them but also reinvigorate them.
 At the end of this incredibly difficult school year, you are going to need and deserve a vacation.
 GEEO hopes to be able to provide this for you next summer, assuming it is safe to travel.

 With GEEO educators can earn professional development credit and optional graduate credit while seeing the world.
 GEEO's trips are 5 to 23 days in length and are designed and discounted to be interesting and affordable for teachers.
 In addition to amazing tour leaders, many of the programs are accompanied by university faculty that are experts on the destination.
 GEEO also provides teachers educational materials and the structure to help them bring their experiences into the classroom.
 The trips are open to all nationalities of K-12 and university educators, administrators, retired educators, as well as educators’ guests.